 What to know about the Los Angeles immigration protests over ICE operations

+"We can't participate in any way in civil immigration enforcement," McDonnell said.

+He reminded reporters that police must comply with the California Values Act, a Los Angeles "sanctuary city" ordinance also known as SB 54, which prevents local and state law enforcement agencies from assisting federal immigration enforcement activity.

-Many protesters dispersed as evening fell and police declared an unlawful assembly, a precursor to officers moving in arresting people who don't leave.
+On Sunday, many protesters dispersed as evening fell and police declared an unlawful assembly, a precursor to officers moving in and arresting people who didn't leave.

 But some of those remaining threw objects at police from behind a makeshift barrier that spanned the width of a street and others hurled chunks of concrete, rocks, electric scooters and fireworks at California Highway Patrol officers and their vehicles parked on the closed southbound 101 Freeway.
 Officers ran under an overpass to take cover.